Boiann/federal-bureau-of-control/README.md

     - Each report card consists of image, title, author, time of submission, and approval/denial counters.
     - If the user clicks on a report, the main text is presented, along image, title, author, time of submission, and approval/denial counters.
     - The approve/deny buttons (thumbs up and down) are clickable and interactive, change if the user clicks them.
     - The user can add comment to the report with success message after submission, there is no admin approval for comments.
+This was advised by project mentor, having comments without approval will ease things with project assessment but still work as intended.
     - The user can see other people's comments .

   - *My Reports page:*